Brought to you by our collaborators ...

 Amazon Mechanical Turk: Gets you hire people from all around the world to solve your tasks.
 Used to label computer vision data.

-Crowdflower: Hire people to collect, filter and enhance data.
+Figure eight: Hire people to collect, filter and enhance data.

 Netflix: The 1 million dollar Netflix prize, which attracted a lot of attention and broke new grounds for recommender systems.